geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-09-08/meeting-transcript.md

 I think now it's like seven minutes.

 ##### **Geohot** [[00:09:26](https://www.youtube.com/watch?v=5-0CYqlEE2c&t=566)]
-I mean, I just deleted a whole bunch of...
+I mean, I just deleted a whole bunch of..

 ##### **Chenyu** [[00:09:29](https://www.youtube.com/watch?v=5-0CYqlEE2c&t=569)]
-I just like...
+I just like..
 But those are not the slow ones.
 Those are like annoying ones to maintain, but not the slow ones.

 ##### **Geohot** [[00:09:37](https://www.youtube.com/watch?v=5-0CYqlEE2c&t=577)]
 Yeah.
 I don't know.
-We should just figure out...
+We should just figure out..
 Like, OpenPilot spent a lot of time just figuring out which tests ever actually caught failures.
-And then kind of like looked at all these other tests that like...
+And then kind of like looked at all these other tests that like..
 What I would love to have is something that goes back to our entire history and says, Okay, which tests have ever failed?

 ##### **Geohot** [[00:10:04](https://www.youtube.com/watch?v=5-0CYqlEE2c&t=604)]
-Uh, I mean...
+Uh, I mean..

 ##### **Chenyu** [[00:10:07](https://www.youtube.com/watch?v=5-0CYqlEE2c&t=607)]
-I hope the test was added initially because it...
+I hope the test was added initially because it..
 Some kind of regression test?

 ##### **Geohot** [[00:10:13](https://www.youtube.com/watch?v=5-0CYqlEE2c&t=613)]
 Yeah, maybe.
 But like, I'm wondering if there's some like long tests that we already basically have full coverage of.
-Uh...
+Uh..
 Where we're just like doing extra stuff.
 I don't know.
 I mean, also, it's been a long time in general since anyone sat down with a profiler and just looked at like what's slow in TinyGrad.
 I have that PR'd or not run hand-coded optimizations twice, but for some reason it's changing things.
 So like little things like that.
 I think if we just like sat down with a profiler, I bet we could make everything a lot faster.

 ##### **Chenyu** [[00:10:48](https://www.youtube.com/watch?v=5-0CYqlEE2c&t=648)]
-I think also some back-end...
+I think also some back-end..
 Or maybe it's just our setup.
 Yeah, I think some of the tests are very slow.
 I think Envy is one notable example.
 That's kind of slow.
 OpenSVU is also kind of slow.

 ##### **Geohot** [[00:11:01](https://www.youtube.com/watch?v=5-0CYqlEE2c&t=661)]
 I put a lot of time into this.
 Envy's environment setup is one minute.